 Vitamax does NOT contain iron and copper.
 Contains B12 methylcobalamin.

-Vitamax is VITAVIVA's ground product and is recommended for anyone over the age of 16 who wants to supplement their daily diet with a multivitamin.
+Vitamax is the foundation of VITAVIVA and is recommended for anyone over the age of 16 who wants to supplement their daily diet with a multivitamin.
 Vitamax is the ultimate base and that is why we have chosen Vitamax to be part of our Daily Dose products: VITADAILY, VITAMAN and VITAMAMA.

 Vitamin A has a strong antioxidant effect in the body.
 Vitamin A is a fat-soluble vitamin.
 Vitamin A helps maintain normal mucous membranes, normal skin, normal vision and normal functioning of the immune system.
 Vitamin A plays a role in the process of cell specialization.
 The precursor to Vitamin A - Beta carotene - is found in a variety of vegetable products and is converted to Vitamin A in the body as needed.

 B-Vitamins are many different vitamins, all of which are water soluble.
 They can be excreted from the body with the urine.
 The B vitamins work together in a complicated biological collaboration.
 They are part of most of the body's enzyme processes, with some dominating more or less than others.
 The uptake of B vitamins depends on the stomach acid and digestion.
 The Vitamin B family consists of the following vitamins: B1 vitamin (thiamine), B2 vitamin (riboflavin), B3 vitamin (niacin), B5 vitamin (pantothenic acid), B6 vitamin (pyridoxine), Biotin (vitamin B-7, vitamin B-8 , Vitamin H), folic acid (folic acid, folate, folacin, vitamin B9), vitamin B12 (several types of cobalamin).